TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Experiment and Results Analysis

-For testing on NAS-Bench-201, our predictor model was trained using the entire NAS-Bench-101 architecture set, and the obtained predictions were employed to guide the search on the new space, NAS-Bench-201, using the proposed method.
-The Kendall's $\tau$ and Spearman's $\rho$ correlation scores displayed in Table \ref{tab:zc_correlation} indicate that our TG proxy outperforms other zero-cost proxies when evaluated on NAS-Bench-201 spaces.
-Fig. \ref{fig:tg_prediction} demonstrates that our TG proxy is highly positively correlated with the architecture’s test accuracy.
+Figure \ref{fig:tg_prediction} demonstrates that our TG proxy is highly positively correlated with the architecture’s accuracy ranking.
 Additionally, as illustrated in Table \ref{tab:table_cifar10}, our TG-NAS outperforms the majority of zero-shot NAS approaches and is comparable to the state-of-the-art TE-NAS results, achieving 93.75\% top-1 accuracy on CIFAR-10, while consuming only a fraction of the searching time of prior works.

 Notably, despite the efficiency claims of zero-cost NAS methods over conventional NAS due to avoiding the training of sampled architectures, variations in computational cost and search time persist among them.
 For example, TE-NAS \cite{chen2021neural} required over 4 GPU hours, while ZiCo \cite{li2023zico} demanded over 10 GPU hours for the search on ImageNet on the DARTS space.
-This discrepancy arises from the fact that several proxy computations necessitate at least one forward pass or a forward-backward pass, requiring multiple runs for result stabilization.
+Despite the GPU differences, this discrepancy arises from the fact that several proxy computations necessitate at least one forward pass or a forward-backward pass, requiring multiple runs for result stabilization.
 Additionally, many are data-dependent, limiting their general applicability and extending search times.

 In contrast, TG-NAS completed the search in about 40 seconds, achieving up to a $300\times$ speedup compared to other zero-cost methods due to the lightweight nature of the proposed predictor model.
-Notably, the comparison of search times does not factor in the predictor model training time (the model training required 1.5 GPU hours), as it is a one-time training effort, and the pretrained model can be distributed for uses in various scenarios and search spaces.
+Notably, the comparison of search times does not factor in the predictor model training time (the model training required 1.5 GPU hours), as it is a one-time training effort, and the pre-trained model can be distributed for use in various scenarios and search spaces.